tell/pbkz/pbkzlib/README_en_v1.1.txt

 ########################

-Subroutine to generate Unimodular matrices (lattice/gen_uni_mat.cpp) is recoded from the open source code Sage-7.1, where the function is grandom_unimodular_matrix()h.
+Subroutine to generate Unimodular matrices (lattice/gen_uni_mat.cpp) is recoded from the open source code Sage-7.1, where the function is â€œrandom_unimodular_matrix()â€.

 This library is not thread-safe.